SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 No workaround is available yet.

-## Stuck periodic time observers with audio playlists played over AirPlay

-A bug with AVKit and AirPlay prevents time observers from working properly in playlists.
-After transitioning to another audio item in a playlist no more periodic time observer updates will be received.
-Reported times remain stuck at zero, which means:

-- `ProgressTracker` does not report progress anymore.
-- Sliders found in user interface components are not updated anymore.

-### Workaround

-No workaround is available yet.

 ## DRM-protected streams do not play in the simulator

 DRM-protected streams do not play in the simulator.
 This is expected behavior as the required hardware features are not available in the simulator environment.